xiaoyi-tang/xiaoyi-tang.github.io/_pages/research.md

 English version available soon

+Undergraduate thesis available soon

 ### Work in progress

-Involution among different countries (with [Kelvin Yuen](https://kelvincyyuen.com/))

-Undergraduate thesis available soon
+Evaluate the health benefit of the West-East Electricity Transmission Project in China